Skip to Content

 How Long Do Corn Snakes Live For?

-Corn snakes usually live 15-20 years in captivity with proper care.
+On average, corn snakes live 15-20 years in captivity with proper care.

 What Temperature Should My Corn Snake’s Habitat Be?